Nutrition Challenge Day 3: Meet Your Daily Water Requirements

 You’re doing AWESOME!
-Today is Day 3 of the 5-day Challenge, and today we’re going to find out exactly how much water we need to drink daily, and focus on getting it in.
+Today is Day 3 of the 5-day Food and Fitness Challenge, and we’re going to find out exactly how much water we need to drink daily, and focus on getting it in.

-Natural sugar that’s in the food we eat is plenty of sugar for our body to process on a regular basis.
-And one of the most important resources your body has to process sugar is water.
-Water is one of the most essential components in the human body, making up 75% of all muscle tissue, and 10% of fatty tissue.
+Water is one of those things that seems so simple so why would we need to talk about it, right?
+But it is just SO important to pay attention to.
+It’s one of the most essential components in the human body, making up 75% of all muscle tissue, and 10% of fatty tissue.
 It also transports nutrients (like sugar) through cells, and filters wastes.

 Are you dehydrated?